stennety/mywebsite/_posts/2020-05-24-SiegeBreaker.md

 ### Pitfalls/Open questions:

 - The only purpose OD2 serves is so the packet reaches the controller.
 Also, the only way for a client to know if DR has been enabled for her is if SP sends data packet containing content from CD, which is quite late in the protocol and she needs to start all over in that case.
 - As with ToS, ICMP is an obvious signal for the censor.
-Of course, ICMP is used for debugging almost unviersally, but every client using ICMP to request decoy routing is likely to raise the censor's suspicion.
+Of course, ICMP is used for troubleshooting almost unviersally, but every client using ICMP to request decoy routing is likely to raise the censor's suspicion.
 - Further, the client is expected to figure some OD2 that doesn't exist in the switch flow table, so that a packet destined for OD2 reaches the controller.
 The odds of the client guessing and arriving at such an IP address is at best, as good as a coin flip.
 The client is also expected to know the public key of the Secret Proxy beforehand.
 - At this version, the security of the system is weak, partly due to the usage of ICMP packets, which was an additional blow on the signaling mechanism.
-While the system handles TLS connections, it does so while reusing a prior secret key, established with a different party.
+While the system handles TLS connections, it does so while reusing a prior secret key from a session established with a different party.
 - _Switch selection_, i.e., which switch to be selected for flushing the redirection flow rules?
-Next hop? all?
+One hop from the client? all?

 ---

 While the separation of concerns between controller and a proxy server helped us put together an efficient modular design, the signaling mechanism was clearly weak.

 As we proposed using SDN, we often had to acknowledge/address issues specific to the SDN domain-- impact on failures on such a centralised system, controller and switch capabilities in terms of bottlenecks and throughputs and so on.
-Why we missed evaluating on these fronts was all SiegeBreaker wanted to get across, was that a **practical, usable** decoy routing system was possible readily through the use of programmable routers (with SDNs or without).
+All we wanted to convey through SiegeBreaker, was that a **practical, usable** decoy routing system was possible readily through the use of programmable routers (with SDNs or without).

 The problem with using conventional routers was that they weren't _all-rounder_ smart.
 Their intelligence was limited _exclusively_ to routing.